TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

         loggers.

         A small sleep is added to allow other processes a chance to run.
-This is not strictly needed, but it mixes the output from the different processes a bit more than if it's left out.
+This is not strictly needed, but it mixes the output kutoka the different processes a bit more than if it's left out.
         """
         logging.config.dictConfig(config)